Maine has designated five chemicals as priority:

 - Nonylphenol/Nonylphenol Ethoxylates (NP/NPE).

-The following is a brief summary with links to Department rule chapters 882 and 883 for complete details.
+The following are brief summaries with links to Department rule chapters for complete details.

 - Prohibits the sale of reusable food and beverage containers made with BPA;